gw280/gecko-dev/dom/media/test/external/README.md

 ### Running EME tests

-In order to run EME tests, you must use a Firefox profile that has a signed plugin-container.exe and voucher.bin.
+In order to run EME tests, you must use a Firefox profile that has a signed firefox-webcontent.exe and voucher.bin.
 With Netflix, this will be created when you log in and save the credentials.
 You must also use a custom .ini file for urls to the provider's content and indicate which test to run, like above.
 Ex:

    ```sh
    $ $EXTERNAL-MEDIA-TESTS some/path/tests.ini --profile custom_profile --urls some/path/provider-urls.ini